-Redwings Horse Sanctuary has made room for three shire horses, following the closure of a rare breeds country park.
+Redwings Horse Sanctuary has made room for three heavy horses, following the closure of a rare breeds country park.

-The horses – 12-year-old Fusilier, three-year-old Percheron-cross Major and his 19-year-old dam Duchess – moved to the Norfolk sanctuary after their former home was forced to close due to a lack of funding.
+The horses – 12-year-old Shire Fusilier, three-year-old Percheron/Shire Major and his 19-year-old Shire dam Duchess – moved to the Norfolk sanctuary after their former home was forced to close due to a lack of funding.

-Redwings is currently full, but made an exception for the shires.
+Redwings is currently full, but made an exception for the group.

 Redwings farm manager Emma Lacey explained: “The group has always been together, so to separate them at this point in their lives was not an option.

 “However, to find a private home willing to accept three such demanding horses was virtually impossible in the current climate.”

 The horses, all standing around 18.2hh, demand more care than the average equine – particularly the elderly mare, Duchess.

 Ms Lacey said: “We are at capacity at the sanctuary, with only exceptional cases being considered.
 These three horses are just that – exceptional.